Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/sam.md

 - To run a SAM application locally we can use the SAM cli
 - It helps us locally build and debug serverless applications
 - SAM has support for IDEs: VSCOde, JetBrains Intellij/PyCharm, AWS Cloud9, etc.
-- AWS Toolkits: IDE plugins which allows us to build, test, debug and deploy Lambda functions using AWS SAM
+- AWS Toolkit: IDE plugins which allows us to build, test, debug and deploy Lambda functions using AWS SAM

 ## SAM CLI Commands